Meet A Manatee: Moo Shoo

-Since 2010, Moo Shoo has been recorded as making between 14 to 30 visits to Blue Spring during the winter season.
+Since 2010, Moo Shoo has been recorded as making between 14 and 30 visits to Blue Spring during the winter season.
 She seems to like hanging out halfway up the spring run, as she is frequently observed there.
 “She also loves to nudge the research canoe and rub her belly on it,” says Wayne.
 During the 2013 – 2014 manatee season, Moo Shoo was discovered to be pregnant, and on November 4, 2014, she brought in a little boy calf that received the “baby” name Mandan.
 With a new calf to look after, Moo Shoo was recorded at Blue Spring 30 times that winter.
 She also spent most of her time far up the spring run.
 “She was not the most attentive of mothers as she was often far from her calf,” said Wayne.
 “She still wanted to do the ‘play with the canoe’ thing.
 I don’t think Moo Shoo wanted to be an adult yet!”

 Since that time, Moo Shoo has continued to return to Blue Spring each winter.
 Mandan also came back with his mother as a yearling, but he does not have marks that will make him easy to identify in the future now that he is weaned and on his own.
 During the 2017 – 2018 manatee season, Moo Shoo brought another calf to the park, which would put her at a three-year birthing interval.
 And she seems to have matured a bit.
 Wayne reports that Moo Shoo was a much better mother with this calf and did not seem as interested in the research canoe as much.
 Moo Shoo also came in for the 2018 – 2019 season and made at least 20 visits to the park.
 In November 2019, Moo Shoo came into Blue Spring with her third calf and in November 2021 she brought in her fourth calf.